gabrielklein/SensorNode/README.md

 * Control LEDs using the web interface (or calling an api).
 * Switch on-off a relay (using an api call).
 * Get value of a geiger counter (RadiationD-v1.1)
+* Configure access to a MQTT server (send messages)

 # What I expect to do?